kohana/orm/guide/orm/using.md

 	// Or
 	$user = ORM::factory('user', 20);

+If a non-existing ID is used, the model's primary key will be cleared, and therefor not used with saving.

 ## Check that ORM loaded a record

 Use the [ORM::loaded] method to check that ORM successfully loaded a record.